pulumi/docs/content/tutorials/abstraction-encapsulation/encapsulation/index.md

 {{% /choosable %}}

 But that JSON blob of the policy is also an object which we can encapsulate, making our storage object class more usable outside of this specific context.
-Let's imagine we have a referenceable list of common access policies, perhaps a simple key:value store.
+Let's imagine we have a referenceable list of common access policies, perhaps a simple key-value store.
 In the store, keys are strings that are names of policies, and the values are JSON documents stored in separate files so you can reuse them.

 {{< chooser language "typescript,python" />}}